Running Your Editorial Business Like a Pro

 Class Overview

-• choose the best software for client management, tracking projects and metrics, and finanical management
+- choose the right software for client management, project planning, and financial tracking

-• a wide variety of resources to help you put knowledge into action (see list of resources below)
+- a wide variety of resources, templates, and customizable worksheets (see list of resources below)

 Branding, Website Email & Domain Creation, Website Content